Xilinx/Vitis_Libraries/solver/docs/src/guide_L2_AIE/MatrixDecomposition/cholesky_decomposition/cholesky_decomposition.rst

 .. note::

     * As the input data type is cfloat, the input matrix datas are divided into two parts: the one stores the real part of cfloat data, and the other stores the image part of cfloat data.
-    * Accordingly, the output datas are divided into two parts as well, the one stores the real part of cfloat data, and the other stores the image part of cfloat data;
+    * Accordingly, the output data is divided into two parts as well, the first one stores the real part of cfloat data, and the other stores the image part of cfloat data;

 * Input:

   *  ``input_stream<float>* matA_real``    stream of the real part of input matrix, contains the lower triangle elements of matrix, stored column-major.
-  *  ``input_stream<float>* matA_imag``    stream of the imag part of input matrix, contains the lower triangle elements of matrix, stored column-major.
+  *  ``input_stream<float>* matA_imag``    stream of the image part of input matrix, contains the lower triangle elements of matrix, stored column-major.

 * Output:

   *  ``output_stream<float>* matL_real``    stream of the real part of output matrix, contains the lower triangle elements of matrix, stored column-major.
-  *  ``output_stream<float>* matL_imag``    stream of the imag part of output matrix, contains the lower triangle elements of matrix, stored column-major.
+  *  ``output_stream<float>* matL_imag``    stream of the image part of output matrix, contains the lower triangle elements of matrix, stored column-major.

 .. note::
    * The function assumes that the input matrix is a Hermitian positive definite matrix.